-Not exactly the kind of news you want to deliver via video but in this case it was the next best option.
-Zip’s CEO lamented this fact saying “doing this remotely via video is painful, you did nothing wrong and I wish I could shake your hand to thank you for your time and service at Ziprecruiter.”
-His words offer a lesson others can learn from.
-In times like this, expediency and honesty should be a primary focus for executives.
+Not exactly the news you want to broadcast via video, but in this instance it was your only choice.
+“Doing this remotely via video is painful, you did nothing wrong, and I wish I could shake your hand to thank you for your time and service at Ziprecruiter,” lamented Zip’s CEO about this situation.
+His words provide a lesson from which others can benefit.
+Executives should prioritize expediency and integrity in situations like this.

 Another CEO in the HR technology space also had to layoff folks.
 Part of that news came in the form of a blog post by Daniel Chait, CEO of Greenhouse.
 In a post entitled ‘Weathering the Storm’ he also laid bare the sad facts and also apologized to workers that it wasn’t their fault.

 “My heart truly goes out to all of those people who we had to lay off.
 This was not caused by them.
 The virus, and resulting economic effects, are what made this necessary.
 And as CEO, I am ultimately responsible for this decision.
 The company has done what it needed to do in order to weather the storm, and though it hurts us to see them leave, the people who were laid off – and their families – suffer more.
 My thoughts are with them at this moment.”

 I think the examples above offer a glimpse into how or how not to deliver bad news during a crisis.
 Workforce communications should be done with a personal touch from the top of the organization.
 Be transparent and empathetic.
 Your employees are watching.